Helen Fogg Outreach Committee

 Goals:

 The Helen Fogg Outreach Committee reflects the values of the church in pursuing outreach to the larger community.
-Our goals are to:
+Our goals are to include:

-1. Contribute to local, national and international causes and crisis including social injustice and natural disasters
+1. Contribute assistance to local, national and international causes and crisis including social injustice and natural disasters through volunteer action

 In serving as a conduit to and from the parish on issues worthy of our response, we:

-2. Coordinate Outreach Sunday collection where loose offering and designated checks are used for outreach to a project or organization the committee, on behalf of the congregation, deems worthy of our attention
+2. At the suggestion of the minister, authorize Outreach Sunday collections where the loose offering and designated checks are used for outreach to a project or organization the minister and the committee, on behalf of the congregation, deem worthy of our attention

 3. Communicate to the parish through articles in the Spire, Parish Hall visibility, and presence within the worship service to enable people to see their role in service and help them take action